The Duistermaat-Heckman formula and the cohomology of moduli spaces of polygons: The Cohomology Ring of

 By Poincar\'e duality, $PD([M_{I_p}(r)]) \in H^{2p-2}(M')$ and thus we want to show that, for some constants $A_{\a},$

-To this aim, we will explicitly describe the classes $c_i$ by means of the two description of $M(r)$ that one gets from the $U(1)^n \times U(2)$ on $\C^{n \times 2}$ by performing reduction in stages as summarized in diagram \ref{beauty}.
+To this aim, we will explicitly describe the classes $c_i$ by means of the two description of the polygon space $M(r)$ that one gets from the $U(1)^n \times U(2)$-action on $\C^{n \times 2}$ by performing reduction in stages as summarized in diagram \ref{beauty}.